-3.4.5 Associating SCP Tasks with setId Utility Phases
+4.6 Associating SCP Tasks with setId Utility Phases

 The setld utility invokes the subset control program during different phases of its processing.
 The SCP can perform certain tasks during any of these phases, such as creating or deleting a file or displaying messages.
-Other tasks that may be required, such as performing dependency checks or creating links, should be performed only during specific phases.
+Other tasks that may be required, such as creating links, should be performed only during specific phases.